mhaack/mh-site/content/posts/2020-09-01-home-assistant-you-have-got-mail/index.md

 title: "Home Assistant: You have got mail"
 author: Markus
 date: 2020-09-01
+excerpt: "Today I want to share a little holiday project I build this week: a mailbox sensor to make a dumb mailbox smart and notifying us if we got new mail.
+I’m talking about real physical mail here - letters, postcards, newspapers etc. dropped into our mailbox."
 hero: images/you-ve_got_mail_-2685196800-.jpg
 ---
-Today I want to share a little holiday project I build this week: a mailbox sensor notifying us if we got new mail.
-Including a reminder to empty the mailbox in case we forgot about that.
+Today I want to share a little holiday project I build this week: a mailbox sensor to make a dumb mailbox smart and notifying us if we got new mail.
+I’m talking about real physical mail here - letters, postcards, newspapers etc. dropped into our mailbox.

 ## How does it work?

 The project is build using two Xiaomi ZigBee contact sensors I had leftover.
-Our [smart home setup](/jama-villa) already has a ZigBee network running using a Conbee II stick.
-Of course, it is integrated with Home Assistant already.
+You can get these from Gearbest, AliExpress, or Amazon.
+Our [smart home setup](/jama-villa) already has a ZigBee network running using a [Conbee II stick](https://phoscon.de/en/conbee2).
+Of course, it is integrated with [Home Assistant](https://www.home-assistant.io) already.

-This is a how it looks like:
+This is how it looks like:

 ![Overview](images/mailbox-sensor-diagram.png)